BayAreaMetro/network_wrangler/architecture.md

   * I also think the Lasso/pipeline code should be building an instance of the agency-specific **RoadwayNetwork**, to take advantage of the schema, validation, etc.
 * [**TransitNetwork**](https://bayareametro.github.io/network_wrangler/_generated/network_wrangler.TransitNetwork/) is described simply as a "Representation of a Transit Network".
 Similarly, what does this mean?
 Are the required fields the same as required for the GTFS?
 Are there special fare relationships on top of GTFS?
   * What's the difference between [**lasso.StandardTransit**](https://bayareametro.github.io/Lasso/_generated/lasso.StandardTransit/) and **TransitNetwork**?
 I thought **TransitNetwork** is the "standard"?
 Plus therer are a number of Cube references in this class [`calculate_cube_mode()`](https://bayareametro.github.io/Lasso/_generated/lasso.StandardTransit/#lasso.StandardTransit.calculate_cube_mode), [`shape_gtfs_to_cube()`](https://bayareametro.github.io/Lasso/_generated/lasso.StandardTransit/#lasso.StandardTransit.shape_gtfs_to_cube), [`time_to_cube_time_period()`](https://bayareametro.github.io/Lasso/_generated/lasso.StandardTransit/#lasso.StandardTransit.time_to_cube_time_period), [`write_as_cube_lin()`](https://bayareametro.github.io/Lasso/_generated/lasso.StandardTransit/#lasso.StandardTransit.write_as_cube_lin) -- so what is [**lasso.CubeTransit**](https://bayareametro.github.io/Lasso/_generated/lasso.CubeTransit/) for?
+* [**Parameters**](https://bayareametro.github.io/Lasso/_generated/lasso.Parameters/) - This class appears to encapsulate parameters that are agency-specific.
+But it includes defaults which are MetCouncil-based.
+Where is the agency-specific source of truth for these values?  `parameters.py` has a bunch of MTC values and MetCouncial values both embedded in it, which is messy and will get even more so as more agencies participate.
+Suggest either storing these in agency-specific configuration or agency-specific subclasses.

 ### Basic Network Classes
 ```mermaid